timroster/multi-tenancy-documentation/documentation/k8s/3-ci-cd/README_ci.md

 ![](/documentation/images/cicd-k8s/CI-Backend/23.png)
 ![](/documentation/images/cicd-k8s/CI-Backend/24.png)

-## Create Dev Mode trigger for CI Backend
+## Create Dev Mode trigger & Update Environmental Properties for CI Backend

-enable a Dev mode trigger which permits a faster pipeline run which does not invoke all compliance steps.
+Enable a Dev mode trigger which permits a faster pipeline run which does not invoke all compliance steps.
 Select the CI pipeline tile, then Trigger.
 Duplicate the existing Manual Trigger and set the properties as follows:

 ![](/documentation/images/cicd-k8s/CI-Backend/25.png)
 ![](/documentation/images/cicd-k8s/CI-Backend/26.png)